+This is the most important block of my work from home mom schedule, and when I get the most focused work done.
 School may not be in the cards for your kids yet, but there are lots of creative ways to fill these morning hours for your kids (and get some work time for yourself).
-See our full list of child care ideas here.

 11:30-1:00 Picnic Lunch, Park Play

 My daughter’s kindergarten is a half day program, so I pick her up at 11:20 and we dash off to get my son.
 Since his school is at a park, it makes perfect sense to stay a while after pickup and get those extra outdoor hours in.

 I pack a simple lunch for all of us and we eat outside before sending them off to play at the playground.
 Not only do we avoid making lunch messes at home, but it’s my chance to socialize with other parents while my kids’ play.
 Sometimes a friend will meet us there, and some times I’ll chat with the other Co-Op moms, but it’s always a chance to talk to real live grown ups.